LINKS PAGE

 catalogues, background information.
 A valuable source for that era.

 British Model Soldier Society This site has lots of information on Toy Soldiers from around the world and Britain.
 The largest and longest established association of model soldier enthusiasts.
-On the pages can be found information on the many and varied BMSS activities and events of interest to military modellers and toy soldier collectors.
+On the pages can be found information on the many and varied BMSS activities and events of interest to military modelers and toy soldier collectors.

-Atlantic Toy Soldiers Website Carlo Mastrantonio has set up his pages dedicated to is Italian toy soldier company. he has lots of images of soldiers and boxtops.
+Atlantic Toy Soldiers Website Carlo Mastrantonio has set up his pages dedicated to is Italian toy soldier company. he has lots of images of soldiers and box tops.
 A must if you are an ATLANTIC collector.

 Toy Soldiers For many years Brian Carrick has been one of the editors of Plastic Warrior magazine but recently he has taken a back seat so that he could start to set up his own website.
 There are many pages of figures to look at, and admire, just like me, he is showing his collection to the world, its worth a look !